LeeTaeHyun94/leetaehyun94.github.io/pages/2_about.md

 ### 2. Career

 - 2016.12 ~ 2017.12 : Research Assistant in Intelligent System lab.
 (The Catholic University of Korea)
-- 2018.09 ~ ing : Research Assistant in Algorithm lab.
+- 2018.09 ~ 2019.01 : Research Assistant in Algorithm lab.
 (The Catholic University of Korea)
+- 2019.01 ~ ing : Software Engineer in Bearrobotics

 ### 3. Skill